nonetallt/jinitialize-core/readme.md

 ## jinitialize-core

+* git plugin

 * parse [ENV PLACEHOLDERS] from procedure.json to allow usage of settings and exported variables as arguments and options

-* jinitializeCommand
-    * execute
-        * check receommended
-        * check required

-* print suggested settings list
-    * on composerScripts
-    * on application start
+* remove settings: use above instead, update doc

+* [?]
+JinitializeCommand: executesOther method, lists commands that are ran by the command

-    * .env interactive editor
+* [REQUIRES ENV EDITOR] print placeholder setting list when running procedure -> .env interactive editor

-* procedure
+* refactor most of required/recommend method to JinitializeCommand class, use in both procedure and command (check on execute)

-    * when plugin is not found, use composer search to suggest packages to install
+* procedure: when plugin is not found, use composer search to suggest packages to install

 ## jinitialize-plugin

 * DOC: reserved names: core, test, show list of others?

-* DOC: recommend display which module value comes from when using imported values
+* move isset from UnitTest to some helper lib
 * generate command stub command
 * autogenerate procedures command?
 * autogenerate doc command (autoschema)

-* move isset from UnitTest to some helper lib

-NEEDED FOR php project
+# Planned procedures

+* php-package
+* laravel-local
+* laravel-package
-* git
+* laravel-remote

 # Planned modules

-* new laravel project installer
-* apache2 local
+* apache2
-* existing laravel project installer
+* laravel
 * tool: git project (bitbucket and github)
-* tool: tags
 * tool: laravel-routes
 * tool: laravel-schema
 * tool: gulp
 * tool: robo
 * tool: phpunit
 * laravel mix setup
-* laravel new package installer
-* php new package installer
 * npm new package installer
 * phaser setup (mix loaders option if webpack.mix.js is found)
 * babel boilerplate setup